 At the centre of the village and set on a high point, Carbrooke Church, was founded in 1193 by Matilda (Maud) Countess of Clare. and gifted to the Knights Hospitallers.

 This followed the apparent miraculous cure of her son, James.
 Matilda’s first husband was Roger Earl of Clare and her second husband, William d’Aubigny, (founded and was buried at Wymondham Abbey).
-Matilda and son James are buried in front of the altar in Carbrooke Church, their tombs said to be some of the oldest in Norfolk.
+Matilda and son James are believed to be buried in front of the altar in Carbrooke Church, in tombs said to be some of the oldest in Norfolk.
 It is believed that Carbrooke Church was built over an older Saxon Church.

 Maud gifted the church to the Knights Hospitallers, where a ‘Hospital’ was established, and which later became ‘Carbrooke Commanderie’ the main organisational centre in Norfolk for the Knights of St John.
 The Knights of St. John were an extremely wealthy order, and this would explain, the vast size of Church, in what is really a rather small village.

 Following the dissolution of the monasteries (including the Commanderie) by 1540, it became the Parish Church, and at this time probably became dedicated to St Peter & St Paul.
 The Commanderie buildings were gradually demolished, with the stone being used to erect other buildings in the village. (it is claimed that one of the beams in Old Crown House is from the Commanderie).